Web: History Program

 Requirements for Admission to a Major in History

-The Department of Government and History requires only the signature of the department chair.
+The History Program requires only the signature of the department chair.
 Students who wish to major in History must have a 2.0 GPA for admission.
 Students with a major in History must maintain a 2.0 GPA in History courses with no more than two grades of D+ or lower in major courses.

 Undergraduate Majors offered: